Axe: Symbolism, ritual, and folklore

-The coat of arms of Norway feature a lion bearing an axe, which is represent the King Olaf II of Norway, who was honored as the Eternal King of Norway.
+The coat of arms of Norway features a lion rampant carrying an axe which represents King Olaf II of Norway, who was honoured as the Eternal King of Norway.

 In folklore, stone axes were sometimes believed to be thunderbolts and were used to guard buildings against lightning, as it was believed (mythically) that lightning never struck the same place twice.
 This has caused some skewing of axe distributions.

 Steel axes were important in superstition as well.
 A thrown axe could keep off a hailstorm, sometimes an axe was placed in the crops, with the cutting edge to the skies to protect the harvest against bad weather.
 An upright axe buried under the sill of a house would keep off witches, while an axe under the bed would assure male offspring.

 Basques, Australians and New Zealanders have developed variants of rural sports that perpetuate the traditions of log cutting with axe.
 The Basque variants, splitting horizontally or vertically disposed logs, are generically called aizkolaritza (from aizkora: axe).

 In Yorùbá mythology, the oshe (double-headed axe) symbolises Shango, Orisha (god) of thunder and lightning.
 It is said to represent swift and balanced justice.
 Shango altars often contain a carved figure of a woman holding a gift to the god with a double-bladed axe sticking up from her head.

 The Hurrian and Hittite weather god Teshub is depicted on a bas-relief at Ivriz wielding a thunderbolt and an axe.

 The Arkalochori Axe is a bronze, Minoan, axe from the second millennium BC thought to be used for religious purposes.
 Inscriptions on this axe have been compared with other ancient writing systems.

-Parts of the axe

-The axe has two primary components: the axe head, and the haft.

-Axe head

-The axe head is typically bounded by the bit (or blade) at one end, and the poll (or butt) at the other, though some designs feature two bits opposite each other.
-The top corner of the bit where the cutting edge begins is called the toe, and the bottom corner is known as the heel.
-Either side of the head is called the cheek, which is sometimes supplemented by lugs where the head meets the haft, and the hole where the haft is mounted is called the eye.
-The part of the bit that descends below the rest of the axe-head is called the beard, and a bearded axe is an antiquated axe head with an exaggerated beard that can sometimes extend the cutting edge twice the height of the rest of the head.